Review: The Interrupters – “In The Wild”

 As for that previously mentioned roller rink-ready number, “Alien” ends the album with a strong, emotional, piano driven song that’s a departure from the punk rock and one that pulls from Aimee’s youth survival.

 In The Wild takes you on a journey telling you the story of Aimee Interrupter’s upbringing and a musical journey featuring the band’s new sounds.
 You can tell the band recorded this album with a purpose and the songs dive deep into their personal skeletons.
-Some of the new sounds might stray too far from you are used too, but after a few listens I think most fans will be in to these departures.
+Some of the new sounds might stray too far from The Interrupters you are used too, but after a few listens I think most fans will be in to these departures.

 Verified by MonsterInsights